Last updated on March 12, 2026

-At this point I think most, if not all, Magic players know that Commander is a casual format.
+Most, if not all, Magic players know that Commander is a casual format.
 That’s what made it so popular in the first place.
-It’s a format meant to maintain a balanced power level, so it’s more accessible for casual and new players, at least when it comes to actually standing a chance against your opponents.
+It’s a format meant to maintain a balance within EDH's brackets, so it’s more accessible for new players, at least when it comes to actually standing a chance against your opponents.

-I feel the need to remind everyone of this because here we are, talking about one of the most disliked and despised strategies in Commander (and all MTG): land destruction.
+I feel the need to remind everyone of this because today I cover one of the most disliked and despised strategies in Commander (and all MTG): land destruction.

 There are tons of controversial strategies in Magic.
 Poison counters used to be a big boogeyman in 60-card formats.
 Obsessive control can cost you a couple friends.
-Chaos decks that shuffle everyone’s cards around are extremely fun in my opinion and incredibly horrible and annoying according to literally everyone I’ve ever used them against.
-There are as many hated archetypes as there are players, honestly.
-But land destruction easily takes the crown as one of the most hated.
+Chaos decks that shuffle everyone’s cards around are extremely fun in my opinion and incredibly annoying according to literally everyone I’ve ever used them against.
+Land destruction easily takes the crown as one of the most hated aspects of Magic.

 Mass land destruction was relatively common in early Magic.
-Armageddon has been around since Alpha and saw several reprints throughout the game’s early years.
+Armageddon has been around since Alpha and reprinted several times.
 But it eventually stopped showing up, as well as any other cards with similar effects.
-This is because cards that focused on mass land destruction were deemed to make the game too unfun to play.
-Unlike mass creature destruction, from which you could rebuild, or game-ending cards, land destruction made it so that games ended up stretching for a lot of time.
-Other permanents remained on the field, but now no one could really play anything new, so the games usually stalled or were ended in unfun ways.
+Cards that focused on mass land destruction were deemed unfun.
+Unlike mass creature destruction, from which you could rebuild, or game-ending cards, land destruction largely stretches the game time out a painful amount.

-Now that I’ve reminded you of why everyone in Magic hates land destruction strategies, let’s go ahead and take a look at some of the best possible commanders for it!
+Now that I’ve reminded you of why everyone in Magic hates land destruction strategies, let’s go ahead and take a look at the best possible commanders for it!

 What Are Land Destruction Commanders in MTG?